shipwright-io/build/README.md

 ### Buildah

-Create the below CR for starting an s2i `Build`
+Create the below CR for starting a Buildah `Build`

 ```
 apiVersion: build.dev/v1alpha1